How to Safely Host Holiday Gatherings During COVID-19 and Flu Season

 - There’s always technology.
 It may not be possible that not everyone will be able to celebrate together.
 However, there are multiple ways to make them feel included from afar.
 Allow your loved ones to feel the love with programs like Zoom or FaceTime.

 Of course, the goal is to stay healthy all season long.
 However, if you or a loved one do get sick this season, know that you have options to receive safe and prompt care.

 - Urgent care: Get quick, convenient care mornings, evenings and weekends at an urgent care near you.

-- Virtual visits: Access 24/7 urgent care with Ochsner Anywhere Care virtual visits or see your provider online using MyOchsner.
+- Virtual visits: Access 24/7 urgent care with Ochsner Connected Anywhere virtual visits or see your provider online using MyOchsner.